Montana-Media-Arts/340-interactive-arts-1/Syllabus.md

 There are no specific pre-req's for this course.
 Instead, you are expected to utilize your previous expertise in coding, content creation, story telling, art, sculpture, sound, music, dance, etc. towards the projects presented in the course.

-With that being said, it is suggested that you have taken Creative Coding 1 & 2 (MART 120/220).
+With that being said, it is suggested that you have taken Creative Coding 1 & 2 (MART 120/220), as well as Web Development and Web Technologies (MART 341/441).